Can world food production keep pace with population growth? Three trends in agricultural demographics raise concerns:

 Glimmers of hope

-That miracle hasn’t yet extended to sub-Saharan Africa, however, where food insecurity is worsening.
-Of the 821 million undernourished people in the world in 2017, 237 million lived in sub-Saharan Africa—33 million more than in 2015.
+That miracle hasn’t yet extended to Africa, however, where food insecurity is worsening.
+In fact, the past several years have been challenging for food security worldwide.
+Of the 720 to 811 million undernourished people in the world in 2020, 281.6 million lived in Africa.
 That’s particularly worrisome, says Lorenzo Giovanni Bellù, senior economist and head of the Global Perspectives Studies team at the FAO, because most of the world’s population growth is expected to take place in the region.
 The population of Niger is projected to grow four-fold by 2050; Uganda’s population is expected to almost triple.

 And unless countries in the region begin to mechanize their agriculture and develop manufacturing sectors or other activities that can create jobs and diversify rural incomes, the rural economies of sub-Saharan Africa will collapse, spurring massive waves of migration.
 “People don’t stay where they starve,” Bellù says.
 “If better earning opportunities don’t materialize either in rural areas or in cities, people will migrate abroad.”
 The waves of both voluntary and “distress” migration that have already reached Europe “may be the tip of the iceberg,” he adds, unless agriculture investments and social protection schemes can be implemented.